-BECOME AN ADVOCATE REVIEWER FOR OUR GRANT PROGRAM
+BECOME A PWS COMMUNITY ADVOCATE REVIEWER FOR OUR GRANT PROGRAM

-Community members who wish to participate as an advocate reviewer may contact contact Associate Director of Research Programs, Jessica Bohonowych at: firstname.lastname@example.org
+Community members who wish to participate as an advocate reviewer may contact Research Project Coordinator, Caroline Vrana-Diaz at email@example.com.

 For background and reference information on current topics in PWS research, we would encourage you to explore the FPWR website and learn about our currently funded projects as well as read some of the recent posts on the research blog.

 FPWR wants to fund the best science with the highest degree of relevance to our community.
 A thoughtful advocate review is key to using our limited resources wisely, and funding the best science with the highest likelihood of positively impacting those with PWS.
-Your review comments are usually be the equivalent of 1-2 pages in total length.
 You can see our advocate review evaluation criteria here.